-Governor's Proposed Budget for 2020-2021 Biennium - Funding of Teachers' Retirement Fund
+Budget for 2020-2021 Biennium - Funding of Teachers' Retirement Fund

-The Governor's proposed budget for the 2020-2021 biennium includes the establishment of the Connecticut Teachers' Retirement Fund Bonds Special Capital Reserve Fund ("TRF Bonds SCRF"), a special capital reserve fund for the benefit of the holders of the State's \$2,276.6 million pension obligation bonds ("TRF Bonds") issued in April 2008 to fund a \$2.0 billion deposit to the Teachers' Retirement Fund.
-The TRF Bonds SCRF is to be established to provide adequate provision by law for the protection of the holders of the TRF Bonds, permitting the State to reamortize of unfunded liabilities of the Teachers' Retirement Fund and provide for the full funding of the actuarial determined employer contribution to the Fund in a manner consistent with its pledge to the holders of the TRF Bonds, as that pledge is described below under Pension Obligation Bonds.
+The 2019 Budget Act for the 2020-2021 biennium includes the establishment of the Connecticut Teachers' Retirement Fund Bonds Special Capital Reserve Fund ("TRF Bonds SCRF"), a special capital reserve fund for the benefit of the holders of the State's \$2,276.6 million pension obligation bonds ("TRF Bonds") issued in April 2008 to fund a \$2.0 billion deposit to the Teachers' Retirement Fund.
+The TRF Bonds SCRF is established to provide adequate provision by law for the protection of the holders of the TRF Bonds, permitting the State to reamortize unfunded liabilities of the Teachers' Retirement Fund and provide for the full funding of the actuarial determined employer contribution to the Fund in a manner consistent with its pledge to the holders of the TRF Bonds, as that pledge is described below under Pension Obligation Bonds.
 The Attorney General of the State has advised that the proposal satisfies the requirements of the applicable covenants contained in the TRF Bonds.

-The TRF Bonds SCRF would be pledged to and used solely for the payment of the principal of and interest on, or the redemption or purchase of, the TRF Bonds.
+The TRF Bonds SCRF is pledged to and used solely for the payment of the principal of and interest on, or the redemption or purchase of, the TRF Bonds.
 In the event the State has not otherwise timely made available moneys to pay principal or interest due on the TRF Bonds, the Treasurer shall direct the trustee of the TRF Bonds SCRF to transfer from the fund to the paying agent for the bonds the amount necessary to timely pay such principal or interest then due.

-The TRF Bonds SCRF would be funded at an amount not less than the maximum amount of principal and interest becoming due on the currently outstanding TRF Bonds, and any bonds refunding the TRF Bonds then outstanding, by reason of maturity or a required sinking fund installment in any succeeding fiscal year ("Required Minimum Capital Reserve").
-The TRF Bonds SCRF would initially be funded by a deposit of \$380.9 million of General Fund resources.
+The TRF Bonds SCRF is funded at an amount not less than the maximum amount of principal and interest becoming due on the currently outstanding TRF Bonds, and any bonds refunding the TRF Bonds then outstanding, by reason of maturity or a required sinking fund installment in any succeeding fiscal year ("Required Minimum Capital Reserve").
+The TRF Bonds SCRF is initially funded by a deposit of \$380.9 million of General Fund resources.
 When the amount on deposit in the TRF Bonds SCRF is less than the Required Minimum Capital Reserve, funds of the Connecticut Lottery Corporation that exceed the current needs of the Corporation for the payment of prizes, the payment of current operating expenses and funding of approved reserves of the Corporation are to be deposited in the TRF Bonds SCRF, rather than the General Fund, until the amount on deposit in the TRF Bonds SCRF equals the Required Minimum Capital Reserve.

-If, following the adoption of a State budget for the 2020-2021 biennium, the Teacher's Retirement Board reduces the return assumption for the TRF from 8.0% to 6.9% and adopts a credited interest percentage for member accounts of not more than 4% per annum, the TRF Bonds SCRF will be funded as described above and various changes would be made to the funding of the Teachers' Retirement Fund, including:

-- The method of amortization of unfunded liabilities of the Teachers' Retirement Fund would transition over a five year phase in period beginning in Fiscal Year 2020 from the current level per cent of expected member annual salaries method to a level dollar amortization method. - The unfunded liability as of June 30, 2018 would be separately amortized over a closed period of thirty years and future actuarial gains and losses would be amortized over separate closed periods of twenty-five years, beginning the year each separate base is established.
-Currently the unfunded liability is being amortized over a period of forty years, that commenced in Fiscal Year 1993.
+Since the Teachers' Retirement Board reduced the return assumption for the TRF from 8.0% to 6.9% and adopted a credited interest percentage for member accounts of not more than 4% per annum, the TRF Bonds SCRF has been funded as described above and various changes have been made to the funding of the Teachers' Retirement Fund, including (i) the method of amortization of unfunded liabilities of the Teachers' Retirement Fund is transitioning over a five year phase in period beginning in Fiscal Year 2020 from the current level per cent of expected member annual salaries method to a level dollar amortization method; and (ii) the unfunded liability as of June 30, 2018 will be separately amortized over a closed period of thirty years, beginning the year each separate base is established.
+Prior thereto, the unfunded liability is being amortized over a period of forty years, that commenced in Fiscal Year 1993.